PulseAd Series A Plan · operating plan 2025–2030

 Platform upside · scenario

-A self-serve tier — a client-operated license
+A self-serve tier — quantified

 Scenario — not the base plan This is layered on top of the funded plan, not a replacement.
 The sales-led base stays the single forward model for the raise; these figures are illustrative and assumption-driven, deliberately excluded from the raise math.
 One-line thesis: best case, a self-serve tier adds ~$8M ARR by 2030, lifts blended margin to ~69%, and pulls EBITDA breakeven into 2030 — on the same $10M, with less total burn, because you reach profit instead of burning past it.